 5. Monitor your competitors’ content offerings to gather topics you may have missed: Don’t underestimate the utility of staying abreast of what others in your category are discussing.
 It can give you ideas for article topics you may never have thought of.

-The key to creating amazing content on a continuous basis is to establish a structure that helps you do the heavy lifting of crafting information before you ever sit down to write.
+The key to creating amazing content on a continuous basis is to establish a structure that helps your content creators do the heavy lifting of crafting information before you ever sit down to write.

 What tricks do you use to produce attention getting content every time?
 What challenges do you have when doing it?